Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-kZqiiOvcW6E.md

 ### Transcript

-> yeah see co-workers in real life what the is that i know right
+> yeah see co-workers in real life what the is that I know right